push-protocol/push-website/docs/developer-tooling/push-smart-contracts/epns-core-contract/interface.md

 # Interface

-### Interface contracts connected to Push Contract
+### Interface Contracts Connected to Push Contract

 Push contract interacts with PUSH token and communicator contract with the help of these interfaces